Water Line Leak Detection: Methods, Signs & Cost to Find Hidden Leaks

 Thermal imaging cameras detect temperature variations caused by water escaping from pipes, allowing plumbers to "see" leaks behind walls, ceilings, and floors without breaking into structures.
 The cameras create color-coded images where cool spots typically indicate water presence.

-This method is especially useful for detecting leaks under tiled floors, identifying moisture buildup in ceilings, and finding leaks in radiant heating systems or attic spaces.
-Thermal imaging enables plumbers to scan large areas quickly while reducing guesswork and unnecessary demolition.
+This method is especially useful for detecting leaks under tiled floors, identifying moisture buildup in ceilings, and finding problems in radiant heating systems or attic spaces.
+In 2026, drone-based thermal imaging has also become more common on large properties and municipal jobs, flying over fields and roads to detect soil temperature differences above buried leaks.

 Video Camera Pipe Inspection